Deirdre18/dumpdinners-recipe-app/README.md

+Git Commands to use to rebase username and user email:-

+git commit -m --amend --author="Deirdre18 <deirdreweldon18@gmail.com>"

+Previous commands used:-

 DumpDinners Recipe App
 This project is my 3rd Milestone Project for Full-Stack Diploma in Software Development.
 It is the second last project for completion of this course.
 It is a Data Centric Project, using Python, Flask, MongoDB, HTML5, CSS3, Materialise CSS and some Bootstrap.
 I found the recipes from websites and added them to database, as well as registered users.